rozyrocks/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-My readme  on C pointers, arrays and strings
+My readme  on C pointers, arrays and strings.